7erry/DNSDiscovery/README.md

 ## Embedded mode

-To use Hazelcast embedded in your application, you need to add the plugin dependency into your Maven/Gradle file (or use [hazelcast-all](https://mvnrepository.com/artifact/com.hazelcast/hazelcast-all) which already includes the plugin).
+To use Hazelcast embedded in your application, you need to add the plugin dependency into your Maven/Gradle file.
 Then, when you provide `hazelcast.xml`/`hazelcast.yaml` as presented below or an equivalent Java-based configuration, your Hazelcast instances discover themselves automatically.

 #### Maven